 First, click on the “Network Reviews” tab from the homepage.

 And find the network that you’re looking to join.

 Steer clear of any network that has reviews of people saying that they never got paid or getting paid was a hassle:

 However, keep in mind that networks can have legitimate reasons to withhold payment (like if the person sent them phony leads).
 So if you see a few complainers in an otherwise stellar list of reviews, it’s probably OK to join.

 But if you see a sea of negative reviews, you should go with another network (even if the commission is a bit higher with the shady network).

-Recommended Networks: I’ve joined a bunch, but I’m active at two networks: MaxBounty and Panthera Network.
-They both have a ton of offers, competitive payouts, and great AMs.
-They’re both incredible — but if I had to choose one — I’d probably go with MaxBounty.
+They’re both great — but if I had to choose one — I’d probably go with MaxBounty.